onthecodepath/iOS-Interview-Questions/README.md

 *Atomic* properties are more likely to guarentee thread-safety because it will ensure that a value is fully set (by the setter method) or fully retrieved (by the getter method) when accessor methods are called simultaneously.

-*Non-atomic* properties, howeer are not thread-safe.
+*Non-atomic* properties, however are not thread-safe.
 While they run faster, they may cause race conditions.
 In the event that accessor methods are called simultaneously and a race condition occurs, a setter value would first release the old value and a getter method would retrieve nil since no value has not been set yet.

 #### What is GCD and how is it used?